The power of abstract thinking

 Computational thinking embraces the methods and abilities to express and solve problems in languages that a computer could understand, process and execute.
-However, it is not uniquely about the computing world, but it has also many educational benefits that improve people’s intellectual skills applicable to any sphere of life.
+However, it is not uniquely about the computing world, but it has also many educational benefits that improve people’s intellectual skills, which can be applied to any sphere of life.

 Computer scientists already know the value of abstract thinking as they are used to think by using multiple abstract levels to manage complexity.
 In other words, they use computational thinking techniques and abilities, some of which are:

-- Decomposition.
-An example of this could be the ability to identify the ingredients of an unknown meal based on its taste.
+An example of this technique could be the ability to identify the ingredients of an unknown meal based on its taste.

-- Algorithmic design.
-When a chef is writing a cooking recipe, for example, he is creating an algorithm which allows other people to cook the same meal by following his instructions.
+When a chef writes a cooking recipe, he is creating an algorithm which allows other people to cook that meal by following his instructions.

 A continued work and development of these techniques and skills will give us benefits such as: